juliesbock/reTappd/README.md

 # RETAPPD

-Retappd is a site for users to review and share their favorite beers.
+[Retappd](https://retappd.herokuapp.com/) is a site for users to review and share their favorite beers.
+It is a clone of [Untappd](http://untappd.com/).
+Users can log and discover beers as they drink them.
+They'll get to know their favorite styles of beers while discovering new breweries with their friends.

 ## Features